5 Ways to Boost Brain Power and Memory

 Many years ago, scientists determined that our brains lose agility, memory, and function when we age.
 For decades, this theory was taught as fact and accepted as normal for older adults.
 There was no effort to boost brainpower.
 This decline in cognitive abilities was simply allowed to progress without intervention.

 More recent studies have demonstrated that the aging brain can continue to enjoy active and effective function.
-Certain factors like nutrition, exercise, memory exercises, and cognitive activity can actually boost brain power and combat memory loss in elderly people.
+Certain factors like nutrition, exercise, memory exercises, and cognitive activity can actually boost brain power, combat memory loss, and improve cognitive abilities in elderly people.

 As we age, our cognitive skills often diminish some.
-But there are steps you can take to boost brain power and keep your memory strong.
+But research suggests there are steps you can take to boost brain power and keep your memory strong.

 Let’s examine five brain boosters anyone can enjoy, based on the above medical advice.

 Memory exercises for elderly loved ones don’t have to be boring!
 Introduce games and memory exercises that call for evaluating and involve challenge.

 Games can be an important form of cognitive training for seniors.
-Card games such as canasta or bridge or board games like chess can boost brain power by stimulating higher brain functions.
+Card games such as canasta or bridge or board games like chess offer brain boosting power by stimulating higher functions in areas of the brain.